Fin-Tur/FileInSight/README.md

   - Zstandard (zstd) for professional Compression

 - 🔐 **Encryption**
-  - Simple XOR-based Encryption w/salt (Learning) experience
+  - Simple XOR-based Encryption | Disclaimer: XOR encryption is included for educational purposes only.
   - Safe AES encryption for real world use

 - 🧰 **Recovery-Function**